A Guide To Next-Generation Shotgun Sequencing In Metagenomics: Technique, Advantages and Challenges – Genetic Education

 For assembling the entire sequence, a computer program takes the help of overlapping sequences.
 The program finds the many overlapping fragments and arranges the sequence accordingly.
 The assembly read depth should be at least 15X.
 Meaning, each nucleotide should be present/sequenced at least 15 times.

-Higher the read depth, the higher the accuracy and precision.
+The higher the read depth, the higher the accuracy and precision.
 Once the entire nucleotide bunch is assembled, it is processed for taxonomic and functional analysis.

 Analysis